Q: Who needs omega-3 supplements?

 Even if you are buying from major online stores, make sure they are handling the delivery process properly.
 Special packaging and temperature-control in the shipment process should be required to protect the oils from the damaging effects of light, heat and oxidation.

-We encourage you to visit one of our dispensaries for premium brand supplement products, carefully selected and clinically-tested by our practitioners.
+We encourage you to visit our Dispensary for premium brand supplement products, carefully selected and clinically-tested by our practitioners.
+We also carry high quality clinical-grade fish oil products on our online shop, IMI Supplements Online.

 These practitioner-grade products are made to higher standards, compared to other retail brands.
 They undergo quality, independent testing for purity.
 We take care to ensure they are properly transported for distribution—a promise other local retailers cannot make.

 Our dispensary advisor can also answer your questions should you need advice choosing the right fish or flax oil products for your family.
-Contact our one of our dispensaries: 2523 7121 (Central), 2537 1087 (Discovery Bay).
+Contact our Dispensary at 2523 7121.